reidmorrison/mongo_ha/README.md

 ## Note

-For now, the version of mongo_ha in master requires the master version of mongo.
+In order to use mongo_ha with the Mongo Ruby Client v2.4 or greater it requires the latest code from master.

-I.e. Put the following in your `Gemfile`:
+To use V2.4 or greater add the following to your `Gemfile`:

 ~~~ruby
 gem 'mongo', git: 'https://github.com/mongodb/mongo-ruby-driver.git'